Advancing Climate Change Education: Student Engagement and Teacher Talk in the Classroom

 Polly Diffenbaugh, Salina Gray, Matt Kloser

-Stanford’s Global Climate Change: Professional Development for K-12 Teachers is a unique collaboration between the Stanford School of Education and School of Earth Sciences to provide teacher professional development on the science of global climate change, pedagogical strategies, and curriculum materials.
+Stanford’s Global Climate Change: Professional Development for K-12 Teachers is a unique collaboration between the Stanford School of Education and School of Earth, Energy & Environmental Sciences to provide teacher professional development on the science of global climate change, pedagogical strategies, and curriculum materials.
 Scientists and education specialists developed a curriculum for middle and high school science classrooms.
 It addresses the fundamental issues of climate science, the impacts of climate change on society and on global resources, mitigation and adaptation strategies.

 This project documents in detail the full circle of curriculum development, teacher professional development, classroom implementation, analysis of student achievement data, and curriculum revision.
 Ongoing evaluation has provided understanding of the unique conditions and requirements of climate change education.
 In a sample of 750 secondary students in 25 Bay Area classrooms, we found statistically significant differences between post- (x=11.56, sd=4.75) and pre- (x=8.64, sd=4.58) test scores on standardized items and short open-ended essay questions.